It’s important to understand the 4 types of bipolar disorder and how they can impact substance use.

 Cyclothymic Disorder, or Cyclothymia, is described as having various hypomanic episodes combined with various depressive episodes that last for two or more years for adults, and one year for teens and younger.

-A diagnosis of this type is commonly accompanied by regularly unstable moods that include normal periods, but these only last for approximately eight weeks or less.
+A diagnosis of this type of bipolar is commonly accompanied by regularly unstable moods that include normal periods, but these only last for approximately eight weeks or less.

 4. “Other Specified” and “Unspecified” Bipolar